oauth-wg/oauth-selective-disclosure-jwt/main.md

 TODO: Consider using Base85 instead.

-The SD-JWS is then signed by the issuer, to create a document like the following (shortened for presentation):
+The SD-JWS is then signed by the issuer, to create a document like the following (abbreviated for for display purposes only):

 `eyJhbGciOiAiUlMyNTYifQ.eyJpc3MiOiAiaHR0cHM6Ly9leGFtcGxlLmNvbS9pc3N1ZXIiLCAic3ViX2p3ayI6IHsT(...)DRyTmhCMzkzMWNNPSIsICJhZGRyZXNzIjogIlNxVHhiMU8zSEZnVEdnYkw3d1EyZ3o5akNiUFdWclB0NmZxWE1ZbXhKNPSJ9fQ.cHNaU6b9hvVRNevXlPlmKCr6n-LHgvGcAYwAtBi6YIKPqqfIiBG1L-eo4wPTY-Fo4FYHJ5iJ3InGSxwlWboxwcAZ-cdedhfBmw`

+Note: need to define `sub_jwk`.
+Why are we using `sub_jwk`?

 # SD-JWS Salt/Value Container